kazumits/agplus/README.md

 ### Output

 The output file of **agplus** is simple tab-delimited table of average signal intensities in 1 bp per line.
-The table can be easily handled by subsequent analysis, using either gnuplot, R, Matlab or MS Excel etc.
+The table can be easily handled by subsequent analysis using gnuplot, R, Matlab, MS Excel, etc.

 Example: